-Her work at times can make for uncomfortable viewing, it is not the happy go lucky type of street art which can often be seen.
-These works have a story to them and when peeled back they say a lot about how the artist views the world.
+Her work at times can make for uncomfortable viewing.
+It is not the happy go lucky type of street art which can often be seen.
+These works have a story to them.
+When peeled back they say a lot about how the artist views the world.

-From northern France just outside of Calais but now living in Paris, Lolie tries to pop over to London every couple of months.
+From northern France just outside of Calais but now living in Paris.
+Lolie tries to pop over to London every couple of months.
 It’s a happy stomping ground for her here, the audience is appreciative and there are many legal walls.
-It allows her the freedom to do her thing and now London is the place where she will hold her first solo show in Dalston’s BSMT Space.
+It allows her the freedom to do her thing.
+Now London is the place where she will hold her first solo show in Dalston’s BSMT Space.